Leonlww/YOLOX_DeepSort_stu/README.md

 ## How to use this code to track using your own trained YOLOX detection model with DeepSort

- First, you have to have a trained detection model.
+ First, you have to get a trained detection model.

 <hr/>